Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 *Figure 1 - Sum of the missing values in data frame*

-Missing values in the numerical data will cause issues when trying to train the machine learning models therefore, a function is coded (figure 2) which passes the df as an argument and creates a new data frame (df1) with the __dropna(subset)__ function called.
+Missing values in the numerical data will cause issues when trying to train the machine learning models therefore, a function is coded (Figure 2) which passes the df as an argument and creates a new data frame (df1) with the __dropna(subset)__ function called.
 The ratings columns now contain 0 missing values as shown in Figure 3 below.
 The function returns the new data frame.

 <kbd>![Alt text](project_images/Figure_2_remove_rows_with_missing_ratings_func.PNG)<kbd>